 The primary components of the CRISPR gene editing system are a bacterially-derived nuclease (e.g. Cas9) and a guide RNA (gRNA).
 This relatively simple system has proven to be incredibly versatile.
-Through a number of modifications, researchers have developed CRISPR formats that can be used for a variety of studies including gene knockout/knock-in, activation, repression, and epigenetic modification.
+Through a number of modifications, researchers have developed modified CRISPR nuclease formats that can be used for a variety of studies including gene knockout/knock-in, activation, repression, and epigenetic modification.
 The result is a toolbox that enables scientists to perform a breadth of gene editing and modulation experiments beyond the reach of systems like ZFNs or TALENS.

 Here we review the general CRISPR/Cas system, discuss two of the most important alternative formats – nickases and catalytically dead nucleases – and their applications in research.

 The CRISPR system comprises a gRNA and a Cas nuclease, which together form a ribonucleoprotein (RNP) complex (Figure 1).
 This RNP targets and cuts specific DNA sequences.
 The specificity of the RNP is provided by the gRNA, which consists of two parts:

 - CRISPR RNA (crRNA), which contains the protospacer; a 17-20 nucleotide sequence that is designed to be complementary to the desired target DNA and directs RNP-DNA binding specificity.

 - Trans-activating crRNA (tracrRNA), which binds to the Cas nuclease.